 For those who don’t know, The Last of Us is a dark, yet beautifully crafted survival horror game that explores what the world would be like if the majority of the human population were infected by a mutated strain of Ophiocordyceps unilateralis.
 This video game is critically acclaimed for its storytelling, graphics, and gameplay.
 It is considered a masterpiece by most of its reviewers and by its players.
 From the little bit I have played, I would absolutely agree.
 There are few developers that are able to take a real world scientific event, such as an insect being manipulated by a parasitic fungus, and implement the core concept realistically in a video game.
 Naughty Dog, the developer of The Last of Us, does this fantastically well.

 Ophiocordyceps unilateralis is in fact a real fungus.
 This species specifically targets ants, generally of the Camponotus genus, and takes over their brains in order to move them to a location with ideal conditions for its reproduction.
 One of the most interesting things about this fungus is how precisely it manipulates its host.
 A 2009 study in The American Naturalist found that ants infected with O. unilateralis almost always died gripping a vein on the underside of a leaf (98%) and that this location was significantly more towards the north-northwest side of the plant than any other direction.
 Camponotus ants were found almost exclusively at a height of 25 centimeters from the forest floor, while closely related Polyrhachis ants were seen at a mean height of 78.43 centimeters.
 This kind of behavioral control is known as an extended phenotype.
-The gene expression of a parasite within a host’s tissue causes aberrant host behavior that solely increases the parasite’s fitness.
+The gene expression of a parasite within a host’s tissue causes aberrant host behavior that increases the parasite’s fitness.
 Keep in mind that the ant species in the study colonize the canopy, not the forest floor, so this is extremely complex behavioral manipulation.
-These infected ants are traveling quite far from their initial position under the control of the fungus.
-Many infected ants will often die in areas where others already have, because the conditions in these places are favorable for O. unilateralis, leading to high densities of corpses called graveyards.
+Under the fungus’s control, these infected ants are traveling very far from their initial location.
+Many infected ants will often die in areas where others already have because the conditions in these places are favorable for O. unilateralis.
+This leads to places that have a high density of corpses called graveyards.
 Any healthy ant happening to walk through such an area will likely become infected by the deadly spores.

 The ants in the video below are not Camponotus or Polyrhachis ants, and the fungus is not O. unilateralis so the hosts show a different behavior.
 However, it still illustrates the process well.